-If you stop certifying for continued benefits, even for one week, your Unemployment Insurance (UI) claim becomes inactive.
+If you stop certifying for continued benefits, and it’s been more than 30 days since you last certified for benefits, your Unemployment Insurance (UI) claim becomes inactive.
 You must reopen your claim to request benefit payments.

 You can reopen your claim if it was filed within the last 52 weeks and you have not exhausted your benefits.
 If your benefit year has ended, you must file a new claim.

 Important: Waiting to reopen or file a new claim can delay benefit payments.

 UI OnlineSM is the fastest and most convenient way to reopen your claim.
 You can reopen your claim 24 hours a day, 7 days a week following the steps below:

 Step 1: Access your UI Online account.

 Log in to Benefit Programs Online and select UI Online.

 Step 2: Select Reopen Your Claim.

 Select Reopen Your Claim from the Notifications section of your UI Online home page.
 This link will only appear if you need to reopen your claim.